+If you have defined position offsets, specify whether the merged image will retain the nonoverlapping areas.
 To retain the non-overlapping areas, ensure that the Include Non-Overlapping Areas in Final Image box is selected.
 If you do not select the box, the final image automatically discards any non-overlapping areas.

+Specify the Auto-Scale brightness setting for the final merged image.
 Whereas the Scale Factors are applied to individual images before they are Merged, the Auto-Scale Brightness feature automatically adjusts the brightness of the merged image to prevent overlapping bright areas from burning out.

+Preview your merged image.
 Click on Apply to apply your settings and view the merged image.
 When you click on Apply, the Merge Images dialogue remains open, allowing you to experiment with different Scale Factors and Position Offsets.
 When experimenting with different values, click on Shrink to view only the Scale Factors and Position Offsets - this minimizes the amount of space that the Merge Images dialogue takes up in the window.

-OK.
 When you are satisfied with the appearance of the merged image, click on OK to apply the settings and close the Merge Images dialogue.